TommasoGhilardi/DevStart/source/Psychopy.rst

 Do you see the fixation cross??????
 Probably not!!
 This is because we have drawn the fixation cross but we have not refreshed the window.
-Psychopy allow you to draw as many stimuli as you want on a window but the changes are only shown when you “refresh” the window.
+Psychopy allows you to draw as many stimuli as you want on a window but the changes are only shown when you “refresh” the window.
 To do so we need to use the “flip” function.